Premier of the Republic of China: History

+The predecessor of the president of the Executive Yuan was the prime minister of the Republic of China, and the first president of the Executive Yuan was Tan Yankai; the first president after the promulgation of the 1947 constitution was Weng Wenhao; and the first president to take office after the government relocated to Taiwan was Chen Cheng.

+During Japanese colonial rule over Taiwan, executive power was vested in the governor-general of Taiwan; the post was formed on 10 May 1895 as the governors-general were members of the Diet, civilian officials, Japanese nobles or generals.
+They exercised their power on behalf of the sovereign of Taiwan (the emperor of Japan) until the dissolution of the empire.
+Taiwan's head of government was then represented by the administration of the Republic of China under T. V. Soong of the Executive Yuan, after the handover in 1945, in which the post was originally founded in 1928 in Mainland China.
+Weng Wenhao became the first premier in the 1947 Constitution of the Republic of China in both Mainland China and Taiwan, but Yan Xishan also served as premier during the ROC government's retreat to Taiwan in 1949.
+The sovereignty of Taiwan and Penghu was renounced by Japan in 1952.

 Powers and responsibilities

 The premier presides over the Executive Yuan Council, which makes up the official cabinet.
 The vice premier, ministers, and chairpersons of the Executive Yuan Council are appointed by the president on the recommendation of the premier.
 The premier's official duties also include presenting administrative policies and reports to the legislators, responding to the interpellations of legislators (much like Question Time in some parliamentary systems), and, with the approval of the president, asking the legislators to reconsider its resolutions.
 Laws and decrees promulgated by the president must also be countersigned by the premier.

 In the event of vacancies in both the presidency and the vice presidency, the premier serves as acting president of the republic for up to three months.

 One-third of the legislators may initiate a no-confidence vote against the premier.
 If approved with simple majority, the premier must resign from office within ten days and at the same time may request that the president dissolve the Legislative Yuan.
 If the motion fails, another no-confidence motion against the same premier cannot be initiated for one year.
 This power has never been used.
 In practice, the president has enough legitimacy and executive authority to govern in the face of a legislature controlled by the opposition, and would likely respond to a vote of no-confidence by nominating another person with similar views.